siv2r/bip-frost-signing/README.md

 	    - For _x_ in _lst_:
 		    - _res = res || x_
 		- Return _res_
+    - The function _sorted(lst)_, where _lst_ is a list of byte array elements, returns a list of byte array sorted based on the numerical values of its elements in ascending order, preserving the relative order of equal elements.
 - Other:
     - Tuples are written by listing the elements within parentheses and separated by commas.
 For example, _(2, 3, 1)_ is a tuple.